naev/naev-plugins/Readme.md

 1. `name`: Full name of the plugin.
 1. `source`: Specifies where the main repository is stored.
 This can be either a git repository with `{ git = "..." }` or a direct download with `{ download = "..." }`.
 1. `metadata`: Where the plugin metadata is located.
 This should be a path to directly download the `plugin.toml` of the plugin, and will be used by the plugin manager to find new information and update the plugin.

+More information on plugins is available at [Naev dev manual](https://naev.org/devmanual/plugins/overview.html).